shrek15001/Diablo-II-The-Community-Guide/README.md

 Currently a work in progress and may take some time to complete before the pdf versions are released.

+Added the PDF Branch to the repo currently it is empty and will feature the PDF versions. https://github.com/shrek15001/Diablo-II-The-Community-Guide/tree/PDF-Branch

 Currently looking for people who know the game to help out where they can.

 We are working with Microsoft Office 2007 if you are intrested.